Today I’m sharing the basics of Group Power and what to expect when you take a class.

 Depending on the exercise and the body parts used, you’ll need to change the weight on your bar.
 The instructor will tell you if the track is a normal weight factor, decreased weight factor, or an increased weight factor.
 These weights are all based on the weight that you pick for your warm up.
 They won’t tell you a specific number to use because that will be different for each person in the class.
 Generally you’ll want to use more weight for lower body exercises and less weight for upper body ones.

 I have to admit that the music is pretty good for the most part.
 I go to two to three classes per week and I don’t often get tired of the songs.
-Every release has new music (to go with a whole new routine), so the music changes every month to six weeks.
+Every release has new music, so the music changes every month to six weeks.

-You’ll need a step and several risers (it depends on the release how you’ll set up your bench so ask your instructor if it’s been awhile since you last attended a class), a barbell and two clips (one for each end), several plates of different sizes, and a mat for the floor work.
+You’ll need a step and several risers.
+It depends on the release how you’ll set up your bench so ask your instructor if it’s been awhile since you last attended a class.
+A barbell and two clips and several plates of different sizes will also be needed.
+Lastly, you’ll need a mat for the floor work.

-You’ll also want to make sure that you have a clear area around your bench so that you can move a few steps in all directions.
+You’ll also want to make sure that you have a clear area around your bench.
+You’ll need enough room that you can move a few steps in all directions.
 At times you’ll be stepping forwards/backwards for lunges as well as side to side.
 You don’t want to have to worry about tripping over plates or your water bottle.

 As always, talk to your instructor before class if you’re new to Group Power or have any questions.
 The people who teach at my gym are awesome and want to make sure that everyone has a great workout.
 They’ll be more than happy to help you set up for your first class.